Sports in Brief: Officials host grand opening of TC Curling Center; Rebandt returns for 5th season as Pit Spitters manager

 “I’m obviously very excited to be back in Traverse City for our organization’s fifth season,” said Rebandt.
 "We have shared many great memories with the community, and I am anticipating the same for the upcoming season with an exciting roster filled with plenty of next-level talent.
 Summer nights under the lights are coming fast and I am looking forward to seeing everyone fill up Turtle Creek Stadium again soon.”

-The Spitters begin their season May 29th at home against the Rockford Rivets.
+The Pit Spitters begin their season Monday, May 29th, at home against the Rockford Rivets.

 Commented